Sermon series

 Christians are sent into the world like Jesus was sent, not to escape but to enter people's lives with compassion, sacrifice, and prayer, bringing eternal hope to those searching for answers.

-The Extents of God's Grace
+The Extent of God's Grace

 See all 2 sermonsJeremy explores God's judgment on Nineveh and reminds us that while grace is amazing, it has limits.
 Jesus is coming as Judge, Warrior, and Deliverer.